dhocker/athomedmx/README.md

 | result | OK or ERROR. |
 | messages | If the result == ERROR this property (a list) will describe the error. |

-Commands that produce an error will include an error message in the response.
+Commands that produce an error will include an error message list in the response.

 ### DMX Engine Status